St Brendan’s Sixth Form College cracks new linear learning!

 Feelings of anticipation quickly turned to triumph today (17.08.17) at St Brendan’s, as over 600 of its students collected their A-level results.
 St Brendan’s Sixth Form College is the largest post-16 centre in the Bristol-Bath-South Gloucestershire region and successfully supported 657 students through their A-levels this summer.

-This year the A-level pass rate was an impressive 97.3%, with over 70.2% of students achieving A*- C grades in their exams.
-St Brendan’s provides students with a huge choice of over 50 A-level courses, and this year 30 of those subjects are boasting a 100% pass rate.
+This year, the St Brendan’s A-level pass rate across the whole cohort is 97%, with the 141 students on the College’s Advanced Graduate Programme achieving an impressive 99.1% pass rate.
+St Brendan’s provides students with a huge choice of 47 different A-level courses, and this year 23 of those subjects are boasting a 100% pass rate.

-A large number of students have excelled in all of their respective subjects and 21 of them are toasting the fact that they have been awarded A*s or A grades for three or more of their A-level subjects.
-Jenny Chambers, Elliot Maidstone and Alice Cave are amongst St Brendan’s star performers this year and have all secured 3 A* top grades in their A-levels.
+An impressive number of the 17-18 year olds have excelled in all of their respective subjects and 22 of them are toasting the fact that they have been awarded A*s or A grades for three or more of their A-level subjects.

 This year, a large number of St Brendan’s students are off to top Russell Group Universities.
 Ana Marchant is one of the St Brendan’s students who will become Oxford Undergraduates this year.
 Ana will be studying English Language and Literature after receiving her fantastic results today of 3 As and an A*.

 Chloe Staniland is another St Brendan’s star.
 Chloe worked hard to achieve an A* in Biology, Chemisty and her Extended Project Qualification, as well as an A in Mathematics.
 Chloe looks forward to studying Medicine at the University of Exeter this year.

 Another successful scientist is Josh Bonacorsi, who studied Biology, Chemistry, Computer Science and Psychology.
 Josh will be going on to Newcastle University to study Biochemistry in September.